-Mr. Feigelson received his A.B. magna cum laude from Princeton University’s Woodrow Wilson School of Public and International Affairs in 1984.
+Mr. Feigelson received his A.B. in Public and International Affairs magna cum laude from Princeton University in 1984.
 He received his J.D. cum laude from the University of Chicago Law School in 1991, where he was admitted to the Order of the Coif and served as articles editor of the Law Review.
 From 1991 to 1992, he served as law clerk to the Hon.
 Milton I. Shadur, U.S. District Court for the Northern District of Illinois.
 He joined Debevoise in 1992.

 Mr. Feigelson served prior to law school in the administration of Mayor Edward I. Koch of New York City.
 He has chaired the Government Ethics Committee of the New York City Bar Association.
 He currently chairs the Board of Directors of the Partnership for the Homeless, and serves as a Trustee of the Citizens Budget Commission, on the Leadership Council of the Committee to Protect Journalists, and on the Advisory Board of the Center for the Advancement of Public Integrity.